otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/13-google-maps.md

 ## Code Example

 Let us take a look at the code example.
-Open the `google-maps-example` in **Android Studio**.
+Open the `google-maps-example` located in the `code-resources` directory in **Android Studio**.
 Make sure you have the following dependency in your `build.gradle (Module)`:

 ```
 implementation 'com.google.android.gms:play-services-maps:18.0.2'